 Disrupting the mortgage market

 Of particular interest to those struggling to get onto the housing ladder is a very young startup called Unmortgage.
 Incorporated in early 2016, Unmortgage allows prospective homeowners to purchase a property with just 5% of the deposit.
 Unmortgage, or rather their investor partners, purchase the rest of the property.
-Homeowners then pay a mixture of rent and mortgage payments.
-(The rent matches the value of the property that Unmortgage still owns.
-For instance, if Unmortgage owns 90% of the property, the occupier pays 90% of the market rent).
+Homeowners then pay rent dependent on the value of the property that Unmortgage still owns.
+For instance, if Unmortgage owns 90% of the property, the occupier pays 90% of the market rent.